finbourne/lusid-sdk-java/sdk/docs/TransactionFeesApi.md

 <a id="upsertTransactionFeeRules"></a>
 # **upsertTransactionFeeRules**
-> FeeRuleUpsertResponse upsertTransactionFeeRules(requestBody, effectiveAt)
+> FeeRuleUpsertResponse upsertTransactionFeeRules(requestBody).effectiveAt(effectiveAt).execute();

 [EXPERIMENTAL] UpsertTransactionFeeRules: Upsert fee rules.

 &lt;br&gt;   To upsert a new rule, the code field must be left empty, a code will then be assigned and returned as part   of the response.
 To update an existing rule, include the fee code.
 It is possible to both create and update   fee rules in the same request.     &lt;br&gt;   The upsert is transactional - either all create/update operations will succeed or none of them will.

 ### Example
 ```java